CKalitin/ckalitin.github.io/_posts/1976-07-20-kos-booster-landing.md

 Can't think of a good way to write this, so I'll just detail all the mistakes I made and stupid things I did.
 You have to start somewhere!
 Halfway through writing this now and I'm not going to explain the simple stuff, this isn't a tutorial.

-Why am I writing this:
-1. Explaining the functions?
-Fuck no, only the good ones
-2. Interesting insights from bug fixing during the project <- good one

-Stupid things:
-1. Initial aero control approach
-2. Failing to clamp angle
-3. Code Flow
-4. Failed refactor (should use when, kOS is stupid)
-5. No unified solution for horizontal velocity and impact point

-The fundamental insight I learned in the past month of doing this project and watching Deep Learning lectures is that to build things properly you need knowledge of the underlying fields.
-The most important insights are often the most obvious ones, truly understanding and applying them is the important step.
-This project could have taken a few days if I was good at rotation/vector math.
-Skill acquisition is the most important goal all young people must have.
-After you've acquired the skills, building becomes exponentially easier.

-If I had good skills, I would've written the code like <a href="https://drive.google.com/file/d/1_5lGaSX31OOLRJyyWsC6knzdoDFOeNiB/view">this</a> (<a href="https://www.youtube.com/watch?v=UPEchDnH7hM">Video</a>).
-I have a ton of respect for the man that wrote that code.
-He didn't do it the shitty way.

 ### <b>Initial Aero Control Approach</b>

 ```